jhollowed/e3sm_greatlakes_install/README.md

 ./e3sm_greatlakes_install/run_e3sm.template.greatlakes.sh
 ```

-This step is currently crashing on compilation of `kokkos`, with an error
+This step is currently crashing on compilation of `kokkos`.
+The referenced log file will report an error
 ```
 C++14-compliant compiler detected, but unable to compile C++14 or later program.
 Verify that Intel:18.0.5.20180823 is set up correctly (e.g.,